VJakoby/scripts-n-stuff/linux-router/README.md

 ## Future TODO
 - [ ] Add DHCP support for LAN clients (optional)
 - [ ] Add logging or monitoring of WAN interface changes
-- [ ] Add web UI for configuration and monitoring
+- [ ] Add terminal UI for configuration and monitoring